45 Best Modern Home Office Design Ideas

 When you have a separate office room, it should be easy to incorporate plenty of storage into your design.
 Make the most of shelves, cabinets, bins, and baskets to keep everything neatly out of sight when not in use.
 Remember that accent pieces should be simple in a modern space.
 Look for simple lines and geometric shapes when choosing lamps, artwork, and other accents.

 It’s fine for a modern office to include features that hearken back to traditional design elements.
-Simple coffered panels and floor to ceiling shelves are reminiscent of centuries past, but can be structured in a way that projects contemporary style.
+Simple coffered panels and floor-to-ceiling shelves are reminiscent of centuries past but can be structured in a way that projects contemporary style.
 An eclectic combination of arched built-in shelves, a modern desk, and a metal pendant light can all come together into an inviting modern workspace.
-For a truly eye-catching feature, cover the wall behind your shelves in mosaic tile, mirrored panels, patterned wallpaper, or a contrasting paint color.
+For a truly eye-catching feature, cover the wall behind your shelves in mosaic tile, mirrored panels, patterned wallpaper, or contrasting paint color.